ajorlosky/building-damage-assessment/README.md

 # Building Damage Classification

+     Various natural disasters frequently occur every year.
+These disasters often tear through civilization whether that be busy cities or rural towns.
+In order to provide the most effective aid post-disaster, a damage assessment is mandatory.
+Understanding the magnitude of the damage is an important step to see how much aid is needed and which areas need the most attention.
+Traditionally, in order to get these assessments, people are sent onsite, manually going around and checking each building.
+This method is rather crude as it puts people at risk of lingering damages (i.e. damaged power lines) in order to gather information.
+Furthermore, the act of checking each building one by one is very time consuming and delays the time for the subsequent aid.
+Ultimately, being able to scan an area and quickly classify the extent of damage in specific areas can enable communities to better respond to natural disasters in a timely manner.
+Our design takes in satellite images along with the segmented building locations and classifies the damage level that those buildings sustained during the disaster.
+The goal of our model would be for disaster relief organizations to have the ability to use our model, and hopefully provide valuable insight into where the damage is concentrated.
+A potential workflow may include relief workers feeding the data from an overhead camera into a localization model in order to locate all the buildings in each image.
+Then, the images with located buildings could be used as an input in our model in order to assess the damage level of the buildings.

+     Our code utilizes machine learning techniques in order to perform damage level classification on those buildings, placing buildings into categories based on the level of damage they accrued.
+We assess the precision of each model using accuracy and F1 scores.
+In the xView2 AI Challenge [1], an open challenge to see who’s model could identify buildings and rate the amount of damage the best, IBM announced that the best submission achieved an F1 score of 66% for damage classification.
+We attempted to get similar results as we built our models and performed various experiments throughout the semester.
+The final product of our project would be a software model which can classify the damage levels of a building.
+For our development we used Google Colab as our programming environment as it allows for access to GPU resources for training the model.
+If our model was to transition into a fully deployed application, then it would be beneficial to have dedicated hardware, specifically GPUs so that the training of the model can be done quickly and efficiently.

+### Google Colab Project Code
+This project is broken down into a variety of Google Colab scripts meant to perform building damage assessment of satellite images from the XView2 Dataset (see Report references).
+For more information on each component, see the linked titles or the individual scripts in the Code folder.

 ## 1. [SVM Classification](https://colab.research.google.com/drive/1Xv0T5Q3IolgD50Do03KvmscLDTOxDXDO?usp=drive_link)

 The goal of this file is to use a Support Vector Machine (SVM) to classify images.
 To properly run this code: